 Another year, and another Friday the 13th comes around.
-While most people tend to treat this day like any other Friday and remain on their best behavior, others tend to go all out and spend a mischievous night on the town.
+While most people tend to treat this day like any other Friday and remain on their best behavior, others take the risk and end up needing a Dallas bail bond after a wild night out.

 Although we are all for a good time in Dallas, we recommend keeping your good time out of the hands of the law on a Friday night.